Froguard/mihawk/docs/fallback-remote.md

 ## 1. Function Triggers

 - When no local mock rule matches
-- `initJsonByRemote.enable` is true in config
+- `setJsonByRemote.enable` is true in config
-- `initJsonByRemote.target` was setted in config, by a valid url
+- `setJsonByRemote.target` was setted in config, by a valid url

 ## 2. Configuration Parameters